internetarchive/bookreader/README.md

 To add a new test, create a file in the `tests/` directory with the format `test-name-of-my-test.js` and add it as a `<script>` tag in `qunit.html`.

+## Ways to contribute

+We can always use a hand building BookReader.
+Check out the issues and see what interests you.
+If you have an idea for an improvement, open an issue.

 ## More info

 Developer documentation: